 Various statements contained in this report are "forward-looking statements" as defined by the SEC.
 These forward-looking statements are subject to a number of risks, uncertainties and assumptions, many of which are beyond our control.
 All statements, other than statements of historical fact, regarding our strategy, future operations, financial position, estimated revenues and losses, projected costs, prospects, plans and objectives of management are forward-looking statements.
 When used in this report, the words "could," "believe," "anticipate," "intend," "estimate," "expect," "may," "continue," "predict," "potential," "project," and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain such identifying words.
-In particular, the factors discussed in this report, including those detailed under "Part II.
-Item 1A.
-Risk Factors" in this report, our Annual Report on Form 10-K for the year ended December 31, 2020 could affect our actual results and cause our actual results to differ materially from expectations, estimates or assumptions expressed, forecasted or implied in such forward-looking statements.
+In particular, the factors discussed in this report and our Annual Report on Form 10-K for the year ended December 31, 2020 could affect our actual results and cause our actual results to differ materially from expectations, estimates or assumptions expressed, forecasted or implied in such forward-looking statements.
 Unless the context requires otherwise, references to "we," "us," "our" or "the Partnership" are intended to mean the business and operations of the Partnership and the Operating Company.